nomad-coe/nomad-parser-cp2k/library.md

     def particle_position(self):
         """An example of a function returning a generator.
-This function does not load the whole position file into memory, but goes throught it line by line and returns configurations as soon as they are ready ready.
+This function does not load the whole position file into memory, but goes throught it line by line and returns configurations as soon as they are ready.
         """

         def position_generator():